Basketball - Boys

 When will the Season Registration open and how much does it cost?

-Season registration usually opens in early August.
+Season registration usually opens in August or September.
 We will always post updates here and on our social media accounts when registrations go live.

 The cost varies from season to season and from team to team.
 The registration fees for the older teams are typically more expensive than the younger teams simply because the costs are higher.
 As mentioned above, we are a non-profit organization, so 100% of the fees we bring in go toward our costs for the season (court costs, referee costs, uniforms, insurance, tournament fees, equipment etc.).
 We also strive to keep the costs as low as possible.
 For a ballpark figure, our 16U boys season fees in 2023 were $675, and the youngest teams were around $400.
 There are a lot of factors that go into determining those figures that change from year to year, but that gives a general idea of what to expect.
 We also offer a payment plan that will allow you to pay the fee in 3 or 4 installments.